 Favorite thing: In 1976, Frost was invited onto the set of the Richard Attenborough film, "A Bridge Too Far", where he acted as a military consultant during the scenes concerning Arnhem Bridge.
 In 1977, the reconstructed Arnhem Road Bridge was christened the John Frostburg in honor of those who battled furiously to defend it, though he had originally been hesitant about accepting this offer, but was prevailed upon by Freddie Gough.
 In 1980, he published a well received novel about his wartime military career, A Drop Too Many.

-It was only when the enemy, having burned the defenders out of each house in turn, set fire to Brigade Headquarters house, where there were nearly 300 wounded that had to be surrendered, that co-ordinated defence ceased.
+Favorite thing: It was only when the enemy, having burned the defenders out of each house in turn, set fire to Brigade Headquarters house, where there were nearly 300 wounded that had to be surrendered, that co-ordinated defence ceased.
 Lt Col Frost though wounded on Wednesday morning, showed the greatest courage and determination throughout the battle.

 It was largely due to his fine leadership that the position was maintained intact for over three days.